The Non-cutoff Boltzmann Equation in Bounded Domains: Appendix: Proof of Velocity Averaging Lemma

-{\bf Acknowledgements.} The author would like to express his gratitude to Mrs. Jiahui Jiang for her kind assistance during this difficult time for the author.
-The author would like to thank Prof. Yan Guo for his valuable comments and suggestions on the manuscript.
+{{ }} {\bf Acknowledgements.} The author would like to thank Prof. Yan Guo for his valuable comments and suggestions on the manuscript.
 The author would also like to thank Prof. Renjun Duan and Prof. Weiran Sun for the valuable discussion.
-This work was partially supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) No. RS-2023-00210484 and No. RS-2023-00212304.
+The author also appreciates the support of Prof. Donghyun Lee and Prof. Jin Woo Jang.
+This work is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) No. RS-2023-00210484 and No. RS-2023-00212304.
+This work is also supported by the Basic Science Research Institute Fund, whose NRF grant number is 2021R1A6A1A10042944.